Ujjwal5705/Stock-Prediction-Portal/README.md

 - **Matplotlib** - Matplotlib is a python library, primarily designed to visualise data in the form of charts and plots.

 ---

+> Important Disclaimer: Understanding Our Prediction Approach
+> In this stock prediction portal project, I'm predicting the previous 30% of the data against the test data of the previous 30%, not the next day, next week, or next month’s price, because stock price movements are highly unpredictable and influenced by countless external factors.
+The model is trained on historical data and aims to identify patterns from the past, which helps to evaluate its performance based on known data rather than making uncertain future predictions.
+This approach allows us to assess the accuracy of the model in a controlled environment without the risk of inaccurate future forecasts.

+---

 ## What is Machine Learning ?
 - Machine Learning is subset of Artificial Intelligence in which computer learns to predict future events based on the past datasets.
 Its like teaching patterns to a machine and then it make predictions based on those patterns.
 1. Youtube recongnises the type/Genre of videos you like the most and shows up in your feed.